-The myth tells of the influence of the elements fire, water, earth and air on Grins, which culminated in the burning of the village in 1955.
-It tells of the events with the "Albigen" embodying the elements and how it was only through the taming of the Albigen that the healing spring in the Wildbad, above Grins, came about.
-Paths and trails around the idyllic Grins have been dedicated to the 4 Albigen and bear their names.
-The walks along the said paths are essential for the health-promoting effects of the medicinal water.
-The sculptures of the 4 Albigen, placed in very prominent places, are meant to keep alive the memory of days gone by.
+The myth tells of the influence of the elements fire, water, earth and air on Grins, which culminated in the burning down of the village in 1955.
+It tells of the events involving the "Albigen", who embody the elements, and how the taming of the Albigen led to the emergence of the healing spring in Wildbad, above Grins.
+Paths and trails around the idyllic village of Grins have been dedicated to the 4 Albigen and bear their names.
+The walks along these paths are essential for the health-promoting effects of the healing water.
+The sculptures of the 4 Albigen, placed at very prominent locations, are intended to keep the memory of days gone by alive.
 The combination of the magnificent view over the Landeck valley basin and the sculptures of the Albigen in the background allows the mind to wander and promotes peace and relaxation.
 Healing encounters with the four elements included.

 The myth

-The four elements of fire, water, earth and air are embodied in the form of the four Albigen (Natur-Elben) which were tamed by a cunning giant.
-Thus Grins was spared for many decades from storms, avalanches, floods, fires and crop failures.
+The four elements of fire, water, earth and air are embodied in the form of the four Albigen (Natur-Elben), which were tamed by a cunning giant.
+As a result, Grins was spared storms, avalanches, floods, fires and failed harvests for many decades.

-But by the careless act of a Grinner citizen escaped the four Albigen in pent-up anger and clashed.
-Thereupon the Albigen raged in such a way in their natural forces and at every season that the Grinner desperately believed to be close to the end of the world.
+However, due to the careless act of a Grin citizen, the four Albigen escaped in their pent-up anger and clashed.
+As a result, the Albigen raged in their forces of nature and at all times of the year to such an extent that the people of Grinn desperately believed they were close to the end of the world.

-It was then the bell of a shepherd, which was known to attract all spirits, that lured the water and fire Alb into a crevice.
-The depth of the earth swallowed their anger and directed their energy together in something new, a bubbling warm spring, which from now on bears the name "Bell Hole."
+It was a shepherd's bell, which was known to attract all spirits, that lured the water and fire alb into a crevice.
+The depths of the earth swallowed their anger and channeled their energy together into something new, a bubbling warm spring that henceforth bore the name "Schellenloch".

-An old dairymaid knew a sacred tree, an oak, whose fruits grew a young magnificent oak forest.
-And by the power of the bell in connection with the power of the sky the air Alb and the earth Alb reconciled again.
+An old dairymaid knew of a sacred tree, an oak, whose fruit gave rise to a magnificent young oak forest.
+And through the power of the bell in combination with the power of the heavens, the Luftalb and the Erdalb were reconciled.

 Read more